UMAprotocol/UMIPs/UMIPs/badgerdao-priceID.md

     }
     ```

-2. Take the avarage of the results between Sushiswap and Uniswap
+2. Take the average of the results between Sushiswap and Uniswap
 3. Using the specifications in UMIP 6 query for the price of ETHUSD
 4. Multiple the results of steps 2 and 3 together to get the price wBTC/USD